 Although robust estimators are used to minimize the influence of outlying results, extreme results or results that are identifiably invalid should not be included in the statistical analysis of the data.
 For example, these may be results caused by calculation errors or the use of incorrect units.
 However, such results can be difficult to identify by the PT organizer.
-For this reason, the robust mean and standard deviation will be calculated as above, but those results that are out of the range of the assigned value \pm 5 x SDPA will be excluded, and the robust mean and standard deviation will be recalculated.
+For this reason, the robust mean and standard deviation will be calculated as above, but those results that are out ofthe range of the assigned value \pm 5 x SDPA will be excluded, and the robust mean and standarddeviation will then be recalculated.
 These recalculated values will be used for the statistical analysis.
 All results, including excluded results, will be given performance scores.

-Annex III - General Procedure and Assessment Criteria for a Homogeneity Check
+ANNEX III - General Procedure and Assessment Criteria for a Homogeneity Check

-Test materials are assessed for homogeneity using the procedures described in Annex B of ISO 13528 (2015)^[3].
+Test materials are assessed for homogeneity using the procedures described in Annex B of ISO 13528 (2015) [3].
 A brief description of the procedure is provided below:

-- 1. Choose a property (or properties) to be assessed for homogeneity. - 2.
-Choose a laboratory to carry out the homogeneity check and the measurement method to use.
-The method should have a sufficiently small repeatability standard deviation (sr) so that any significant inhomogeneity can be detected.
-If possible, sr should be less than $0.5 \times \sigma{pt}$ (the standard deviation for proficiency assessment). - 3.
-Prepare and package the proficiency test items for a round of the scheme ensuring there are sufficient items for the Participants and the homogeneity check. - 4.
-Select a number g of the proficiency test items in their final packaged form, using a suitable random selection process, where $g \ge 10$.
-This number may be reduced if suitable data are available from previous homogeneity checks on similar proficiency test items prepared by the same procedures. - 5.
-Prepare $m \ge 2$ test portions from each proficiency test item using techniques appropriate to the proficiency test item to minimize between-test-portion differences. - 6.
-Taking the g x m test portions in a random order, obtain a measurement result on each, completing whole series of measurements under repeatability conditions. - 7.
-Calculate the general average x, within-sample standard deviation s_W , and betweensample standard deviation s_s .
+- a) Choose a property (or properties) to be assessed for homogeneity. - b) Choose a laboratory to carry out the homogeneity check and the measurement method to use.
+The method should have a sufficiently small repeatability standard deviation (s_r) so that any significant inhomogeneity can be detected.
+If possible, s_r should be less than 0.5 x σ{pt} (the standard deviation for proficiency assessment). - c) Prepare and package the proficiency test items for a round of the scheme ensuring there are sufficient items for the participants and the homogeneity check. - d) Select a number g of the proficiency test items in their final packaged form, using a suitable random selection process, where $g \ge 10$.
+This number may be reduced if suitable data are available from previous homogeneity checks on similar proficiency test items prepared by thesame procedures. - e) Prepare $m \ge 2$ test portions from each proficiency test item using techniques appropriate to the proficiency test item to minimize between-test-portion differences. - f) Taking the g x m test portions in a random order, obtain a measurement result on each completing the whole series of measurements under repeatability conditions. - g) Calculate the general average x, within-sample standard deviation s_w , and between-samplestandard deviation s_s .

-NOTE When it is not possible to conduct replicate measurements, for example with destructive tests, then the standard deviation of the results can be used as $S{s.}$
+NOTE When it is not possible to conduct replicate measurements, for example with destructive tests, then the standard deviation of the results can be used as s_s .

-- 8. Examine the results to look for possible trends in analysis or production order and to compared differences between replicates. - 9.
-Compare the between-sample standard deviation s_s with the standard deviation for proficiency assessment σ{pt} .
-The proficiency test items may be considered adequately homogenous if $s_s \leq 0.3\sigma{pt}$.
+- h) Examine the results to look for possible trends in analysis or production order and to comparedifferences between replicates. - i) Compare the between-sample standard deviation s_s with the standard deviation for proficiency assessment σ{pt} .
+The proficiency test items may be considered adequately homogenous if $s_s \le 0.3\sigma{pt}$.

-NOTE When the above criterion is met then the between-sample standard deviation contributes less than 10% of the variance for evaluation of performance.
+NOTE When the above criterion is met then the between-sample standard deviation contributesless than 10% of the variance for evaluation of performance.

-- 10. Calculate the allowable sampling variance σ^{2}{allow} = (0.3 x σ{pt})2 - 11.
-Calculate $c = F_1 \sigma{allow}^2 + F_2 s_w^2$, where s_w is the within-sample standard deviation and F_1 and F_2 are from standard statistical tables as shown below:
+- j) Calculate the allowable sampling variance $\sigma{\text{allow}}^2 = (0.3 \text{ x } \sigma{\text{pt}})2$ - k) Calculate $c = F_1 \sigma^2{allow} + F_2 s^2{w}$, where s_w is the within-sample standard deviation and F_1 and F_2 are from standard statistical tables as shown below: